 - FIN 3125 Investment (3 cr)

-According to the U.S. Department of Labor, the average annual salary for a financial analyst is $86,040, while a personal financial advisor can earn an average of $91,220.
+The average annual salary for a financial analyst is $86,040, according to the US Department of Labor, while a personal financial adviser can earn an average of $91,220.